 The Museum’s landmark Walker Art Building was commissioned for the College by Harriet and Sophia Walker in honor of their uncle, a Boston businessman who had supported the creation of the first small art gallery at Bowdoin in the mid-nineteenth century.
 The Walker sisters, encyclopedic collectors and supporters of art education, stipulated that the building be used exclusively for art purposes.
 Designed by Charles Follen McKim of McKim, Mead, and White, the building was completed in 1894 and is on the National Register of Historic Places.
 Its brick, limestone, and granite façade is based on Renaissance prototypes, with a dramatically shadowed loggia flanked by large lion sculptures upon which generations of Brunswick children have been photographed.

-The antiquities collections contain over 1,800 Assyrian, Egyptian, Greek, Roman, and Byzantine objects and constitute one of the most comprehensive compilations of ancient art in any small college museum.
+The antiquities collection contains over 1,800 Assyrian, Egyptian, Greek, Roman, Byzantine, and Chinese objects and constitute one of the most comprehensive compilations of ancient art in any academic museum.

 The paintings collection features important examples from antiquity to the present.
 Since James Bowdoin III’s bequest of Old Master European and colonial American paintings, every generation has added notable works to this formidable collection.
 On permanent view are murals by Elihu Vedder, Kenyon Cox, Abbott Thayer, and John LaFarge commissioned by Charles Follen McKim to decorate the Museum’s rotunda.